Alexamder/rpitelecine/docs/mechanics.md

 3d printed lightbox, gate and camera/lens-mount in situ

 ## Hacked servos

+An option for the film spool tables are simple DC geared motors made by hacking out the control electronics from standard servos.

 The film spool tables are attached directly to the splines of the servos.
 The servos are standard inexpensive TowerPro MG995s (or copies), but modded for continuous